 Hosta is Edible

-Yes, hosta is edible and the rolled up leaves, as they emerge in the spring, are a great alternative to asparagus.
+Yes, hosta is edible and the rolled up leaves, or shoots, as they emerge in the spring, are a great alternative to asparagus.

 My favorite was to prepare them?
 Bacon wrapped hosta shoots.